tinigon89/BrowserOS/README.md

 </div>

-🌐 Nxtscape is the open-source agentic browser that runs AI locally.
+🌐 Nxtscape is an open-source agentic browser that runs AI locally.
 Your privacy-first alternative to Arc, Dia, and Perplexity Comet.

+🔒 Privacy first - use your own API keys or run local models with Ollama.
+Your data stays on your computer.

 💡 Join our [Discord](https://discord.gg/YKwjt5vuKr) and help us build!
 Have feature requests?
-[Suggest here](https://dub.sh/nxtscape-feature-request).
+[Suggest anonymously here](https://dub.sh/nxtscape-feature-request).

-🔒 Privacy first - use your own API keys or run local models with Ollama.
-Your data stays on your computer.

 ## Quick start